dlrow-olleh/Complexity-Project-2/reports/project_proposal.md

 ###### by Ally Bell and Mahima Beltur

 ## Abstract
+Sugarscape is a model that, in a simple way, represents reward-seeking and resource accumulating behaviours in societies.
+In this project we will explore how the behaviours of our agents are modified with the introduction of an epidemic disease begins to affect the population.
+The disease will spread to closeby agents and greatly increase the probability of the agent dying, unless they receive significant "aid" by surrounding agents.
+The amount of aid is measured by the number of neighboring agents.
+We plan on modelling the contagious disease in a similar manner to the forest fire model.
+We will explore how different rates of contagion will influence the agents of different ranges of vision when they are programed to move away from disease, but closer to a bigger source of sugar.
+It will be interesting to note which desire wins out more: life or wealth?
 2) An abstract that identifies the topics you intend to investigate and the tools you plan to use.
 ## Annotated Bibliograpy
 https://www.taylorfrancis.com/chapters/edit/10.4324/9781351034944-9/contagious-agents-sebastian-vehlken